AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit6.md.txt

 Store the *inputted* ISBN items in an arrayList.
 Print out the results of your query that include: Book name, Author, Date, ISBN number, Category and Status (In Stock, Not in Stock). ***Organize the books based by Category and alphabetically by book title.***

-<mark>Submit your finished code as a .java file.
+<mark>Include the `main() block method` at the top of your respective programs.
+Submit your finished code as a .java file.
 Provide appropriate comments within your program.
 Use Java Time API to display Local Date Time.
 Submit one document for your test case(s) showing that program works as intended (pdf).</mark>

 **ISBN Books for your class.**